 The key is to minimise the impact of these mistakes so they don’t have a critical impact on where you are headed or what you are trying to achieve.

-It’s not uncommon for beginner developers to have stars in their eyes, they can get caught up in the money but I can tell you from experience that if you don’t respect the game you can lose money as quick as you can make it.
+It’s not uncommon when you are early on in your journey to becoming a real estate developer that you get excited and have stars in your eyes.
+You can get caught up in the money but I can tell you from experience that if you don’t respect the game you can lose money as quick as you can make it.

 You need to keep your wits about you and no matter what financial success you may or may not have enjoyed previously you need to understand and remember that you’re only one bad decision away from your cards falling over.